 Meanwhile in France The Impressionist painters continued this trend and added their own flair to the genre.
 Artists such as Manet, Monet and Renoir took a deliberately informal approach, blurring the lines between sketches and finished pieces.
 They sketched the scene directly – en plein air – and abandoned traditional techniques like chiaroscuro and perspective to directly record their own experiences.
 With popularization across both Britain and France, the traditional hierarchy of genres collapsed and landscape became one of the most popular forms of painting.

 Landscape Painting Arrives in the U.S.

-In the early 20th century, the Hudson River School continued the landscape tradition in the USA and are likely the best-known US development of landscape art.
-Landscape was increasingly challenged over the 20th century with the rise of abstraction, and its very definition was questioned.
-Its definition was expanded to include industrial and urban landscapes, and the traditional idea of landscape became less common with an increase in semi-abstract landscapes.
-Non-traditional media became increasingly popular, with artists experimenting with new media.
+In the early 20th century, the Hudson River School continued the landscape tradition in the USA.
+This collective was instrumental in the development of landscape art in America.
+Landscape was increasingly challenged over the 20th century with the rise of abstract art.
+Along with other painting traditions, its very definition was questioned.
+In the U.S., the genre was expanded to include industrial and urban landscapes.
+Non-traditional media became increasingly popular, with artists experimenting with new materials to depict landscapes.
 In the 1960s, land artists such as Richard Long changed the relationship between landscape and art by creating art within the landscape itself.
-They would literally sculpt the land itself or create new structures using natural materials, innovating and changing the representation of landscape in modern art.
+These artists would literally sculpt the land itself or create new structures using natural materials, innovating and changing the representation of landscape in modern art.